SciML/DeepEquilibriumNetworks.jl/docs/src/index.md

 ## Citation

-If you are using this project for research or other academic purposes consider citing our
+If you are using this project for research or other academic purposes, consider citing our
 paper:

 ```bibtex